Care of the Government Historic Estate

 - ensure that the historic environment is included in climate change action plans

 The biennial report produced by each department is submitted to DfC.
 We then consider this information and provide a composite report to the Communities Committee of the Assembly.
-Since the introduction of the Protocol two biennial reports have been produced.
+Since the introduction of the Protocol three biennial reports have been produced.